 Located at 252 West 45th Street, the John Golden Theatre is a popular Broadway house.
 The theatre officially opened on February 24th 1927 with the production of Puppets of Passion.
 Designed in a Moorish style along by architect Herbert J. Krapp for Irwin Chanin, the theatre was originally called the Masque Theater.
 While the John Golden Theatre was designed to be a Broadway house, it functioned as a movie house in the late 40s and most of the 50s.
 Once the Shubert Organisation acquired the theatre, it went back to being used full-time for theatrical purposes.

 The interior of the theatre boast a Spanish influence, with rough plaster walls, coiled columns, wrought iron fixtures, and ceiling arcs.
 With a seating capacity of only 804, the John Golden Theatre is one of the smallest venues on Broadway.
-Over its almost decade long existence, the theatre has been home to some truly exceptional shows, such as Beyond the Fringe, The Gin Game, Glengarry Glen Ross, Falsettos, Master Class, Avenue Q, A Doll's House, Part 2, and Three Tall Women.
+Over its almost decade long existence, the theatre has been home to some truly exceptional shows, such as Beyond the Fringe, The Gin Game, Glengarry Glen Ross, Falsettos, Master Class, Avenue Q, A Doll's House, Part 2, Three Tall Women, and Hillary and Clinton.

 Address: John Golden Theatre, 252 West 45th Street, New York